cristalnaya/frontend-nanodegree-feedreader/README.md

 ## Instructions to Run:

-You can run this project by downloading this repository to your computer or just write on the command line git clone https://github.com/cristalnaya/frontend-nanodegree-feedreader.git.
-Then just run index.html file in your browser.
+You can run this project by:
+* downloading this repository to your computer
+* or just write on the command line git clone https://github.com/cristalnaya/frontend-nanodegree-feedreader.git.
+* then just run index.html file in your browser.

 ## Tests Results: